The Twentieth Century Tramp; or, Happy Hooligan and His Airship: Production

 À la conquête de l'air (1901) was a short film by Ferdinand Zecca based on contemporary accounts of aviation developments.
 The film stars Zecca as the pilot of a fantastic flying machine, part airship, part bicycle.
 It was probably the first film to successfully use the split-screen technique.
 When it was released in the United States, À la conquête de l'air was an immediate success.
 Porter decided to duplicate the film, changing the landscape of Paris to that of New York.

 Using the same technique that Zecca employed, who had filmed himself in his strange contraption suspended from the studio roof with the camera having half the frame blocked.
 Blackton played the part of the "Happy Hooligan" pedaling away in the sky.
-Parker then rewound the film and shot the New York city landscape in the previously blacked-out portion, creating a split-screen effect, albeit, leaving a distinctive line between the two scenes, unlike the "trick" Zecca had used, of a blended line.
-Both films ran for approximately one minute.
+Porter then rewound the film and shot the New York city landscape in the previously blacked-out portion, creating a split-screen effect, albeit, leaving a distinctive line between the two scenes, unlike the "trick" Zecca had used, of a blended line.
+Each film ran for approximately one minute.